intel/intel-extension-for-pytorch/docs/tutorials/llm.rst

 Graph Optimization
 ~~~~~~~~~~~~~~~~~~

-Operators fusion is generally use to enable sub-graph fusion to reduce the memory footprint.
-Except for linear post ops fusion, e.g, linear + activation function, a lot of customized operators are also provided in Intel® Extension for PyTorch* for further performance improvement, For example, Rotary Position Embedding (ROPE) and Root Mean Square Layer Normalization (RMSNorm).
+Operators fusion is generally used to enable sub-graph fusion to reduce the memory footprint.
+Except for linear post ops fusion, e.g, linear + activation function, a lot of customized operators are also provided in Intel® Extension for PyTorch* for further performance improvement.
+For example, Rotary Position Embedding (ROPE) and Root Mean Square Layer Normalization (RMSNorm).

 Distributed Inference
 ~~~~~~~~~~~~~~~~~~~~~